Chapter 15: Polymers Class 12 Chemistry NCERT Solutions

 Answer:

 Polymers are large molecules composed of repeating structural units called monomers, connected by covalent bonds.
-These macromolecules generally possess high molecular masses ranging from 10³ to 10⁷ u.
-Common examples include polythene, nylon-6,6, bakelite, and natural rubber.
+They generally possess high molecular masses ranging from 10³ to 10⁷ u.
+Examples include polythene, nylon-6,6, bakelite, and natural rubber.

 Answer: